WildCodeSchool/workshop-js-introduction-to-docker/README.md

 4. Open your browser and go to `http://localhost:3000` to see the demo

 ## Usage
 - Make changes to the SCSS files in the `scss` folder and save them.
-The Gulp server will automatically compile the SCSS.
+The Gulp server will automatically compile the SCSS to CSS.
 - Make changes to the HTML or JS files in the `src` folder and save them.

 Each time you save a file, the Gulp server will automatically reload the browser to reflect the changes.